 - You can also remove the plantlets before the roots have formed and set them in a glass of water, being careful not to submerge the foliage.
 After they begin to develop roots, you can pot them up for sharing.

 - Use a few of the spiderettes to make the parent plant look fuller by planting them in the soil alongside it and allowing them to take root.
-Leave the spiderettes attached to their runners until the new plants are strong enough to survive on their own.
+Leave the spiderettes attached to the mother plant until the new plants are strong enough to survive on their own.

 If your spider plant isn’t producing any babies or is growing too large for its pot, you can also propagate it through division by removing it from its container and separating the roots into clumps using your fingers or garden knife.
-Plant each division in a new pot filled with fresh soil.
+Start new plants in a clean pot filled with fresh soil.

 SPIDER PLANT VARIETIES

 VARIEGATED SPIDER PLANT

 The first variegated cultivar of spider plant and still one of the most popular, instantly recognizable by the creamy white stripe running down the center of its long, slender green leaves, all the way from base to tip.

 Size: Up to 2 feet tall and 3 feet wide

 As the name implies, this plant’s variegation pattern is the reverse of ‘Vittatum,’ featuring elegant green leaves edged in white.
 A nice change of pace from the more commonplace variety.